muritane/coordination-architecture/constraint_discovery.md

 ### Pre-Load-Bearing Evaluation

+Evaluation is:

 - informal,
 - narrative,
 - context-rich,
 - tolerant of inconsistency,
-- failure-free.
+- non-binding.

-Evaluation influences perception, not execution.
+It influences perception, not execution.

 ---